-Public notice of hearing shall be given as specified in SECTION 340(1)(b) of these Regulations if conducted independently or under SECTION 340(1)(a) if conducted as a portion of a Conditional Use review.
-The appropriate municipal panel shall review this application pursuant to the review procedure established in SECTION 340(2) of these Regulations and pursuant to any rules of procedure it adopts.
+Public notice of hearing shall be given as specified in SECTION 340(1)(b) of these Regulations if conducted independently or under SECTION 340(1)(a) if conducted as a portion of a Conditional Use Review.
+The Development Review Board shall review this application pursuant to the review procedure established in SECTION 340(2) of these Regulations and pursuant to any rules of procedure it adopts.